Yuandjom/C-programming-a-modern-approach/Chapter 2 C fundamentals/Programming Projects/PP1/README.md

-Write a program that uses '''printf''' to display the following picture on the screen:
+Write a program that uses `printf` to display the following picture on the screen: